joaoportugues/ruby-cucumber-mobile/README.md

 ### Install the dependencies

-To install the dependencies for Android tests, run :
+To install the dependencies for Android tests, run (run on root folder - iOS will be implemented later):
 ```sh
 cd android/examples
 bundle install